pdp10/sbpipe/docs/source/developer_manual.md

 ### New releases
 The script `release.sh` at the root of the package allows to release a new version of SBpipe or update the last github tag.
-This script also creates and uploads a new SBpipe package for anaconda cloud.
+This script also creates and uploads a new SBpipe package for Anaconda Cloud.

 The following two sections describe how to release a new version for SBpipe, manually.